 Could a lower back tattoo keep me from having an epidural during labor?

 Research on tattoos and epidurals is limited.
 Theoretical concerns — such as the development of skin cancer in the affected area years later — remain controversial.
-Actual reports of problems associated with epidurals and lower back tattoos are exceedingly rare.
+Actual reports of problems associated with epidurals and lower back tattoos are rare.

 If that isn't possible, the anesthesiologist might nick your skin before inserting the needle.
 This reduces any possible risk associated with trapping tattoo pigment inside the needle or depositing the pigment into deeper tissues.